Speedometers

 four hours to do it, your average speed is 50 kilometers per hour.

-Measuring your average speed after you've travelled is not actually
+Measuring your average speed after you've traveled is not actually

 that much help, especially if a police officer is asking you